dhimmel/snplentiful/README.md

 SNP to gene translation is a hallmark of modern bioinformatics.
 Genomic technologies often produce data on the nucleotide level.
 Downstream analyses, however, often operate on the gene level.
 Therefore, condensing nucleotide-level measurements to a gene-based value is a common and essential practice.

 Many technologies and applications focus on single nucleotides that vary between individuals, which are called SNPs.
 Here, we investigate whether the number of SNPs contained by a gene is correlated with other types of gene centric information.
-Specifically, we evaluate whether the relationship between SNP abundance and network connectivity for a variety of network types.
+Specifically, we evaluate the relationship between SNP abundance and network connectivity for a variety of network types.

 When translating measurements from SNP to gene, a skilled bioinformatician will appreciate the correlations uncovered herein.
 Why?
 Gene scores from SNP-based experimentation are often analyzed in the context of other gene based information sources.
 Frequently, such analyses assume independence of the two datasets.
 However, if the SNP-to-gene conversion is biased by SNP abundance — which generally occurs absent painstaking consideration and adjustment — independence ceases to exist.